med7at69/IEC104-RTU-Simulator/readme.md

 -	If the “GI” field is not equal “Y” then the signal will not be submitted during GI.
 -	If signal “type ID” field is not in the supported type IDs then it will not be submitted.
 -	If signal value is not valid then it will not be submitted.
+-	If filter conditions(s) is not received before the time out period, then signal will not submitted during index send operation.

 Local time not updated although NTP servers configured, and it is tested normally.
 -	Updating local time required admin/root privilege under both Windows and Linux so please be sure to start the application with admin/root privilege so it can update the local time normally.